mam-dev/debianized-sentry/README.md

 The resulting *omnibus package* is thus easily installed to and removed from a machine, but is not a ‘normal’ Debian `python-*` package.
 If you want that, look elsewhere.

+The final package includes the official ``sentry-plugins``, see the start of ``debian/rules`` for others that are added by default.
+This is also the place where you can put in your own
+– only use versioned dependencies so package builds are reproducible.

 ## How to build and install the package